 IBM Watson (Question-Answering)

-Whenever I think of AI in today’s business-scape, I think of Watson (.
-Watson is a supercomputer that combines artificial and sophisticated analytical software to serve as a question answering machine.
+Whenever I think of AI in today’s business-scape, I think of Watson (Watson is a supercomputer that combines artificial and sophisticated analytical software to serve as a question-answering machine.
 It processes massive amounts of unstructured data very rapidly.

 It allows the customers interacting with these websites to ask user-specific questions and receive appropriate and informative answers.

-Customer segmentation that is built off data and AI is leading marketing to new heights.
-There is a growing number of software that takes pre-made data sets and segments the people in it to determine who receives what email, etc. Marketing companies and companies who are marketing their own products are already using this technology heavily.
+Customer segmentation built off data and AI is leading marketing to new heights.
+There is a growing number of software that takes pre-made data sets and segments the people in it to determine who receives what email, etc. Marketing companies and companies who are marketing their products are already using this technology heavily.

 This immensely powerful tool can only grow in the future.